pratikjagrut/hashnode-blogs-backup/cledeoyn2000309md1y3k37kz.md

 In the above program, we have replaced errors.New() function with fmt.Errorf().
 Now, we can format our error and add new information to it using the Errorf function.

-If you look at the implementation of [fmt.Errorf()](https://github.com/golang/go/blob/master/src/fmt/errors.go) is a bit complicated than the errors package due to the string formatting feature but at some level fmt.Errorf() function calls the errors.New() function.
+If you look at the implementation of [fmt.Errorf()](https://github.com/golang/go/blob/master/src/fmt/errors.go) is a bit more complicated than the errors package due to the string formatting feature but at some level fmt.Errorf() function calls the errors.New() function.

 ***So, the common question is when to use fmt.Errorf() and errors.New()?
 It depends on the behaviour of the error.
-If the error needs to have any runtime information, like the address stored in a pointer or the time at which an error occurred, then it is a good idea to use fmt.Errorf function.
-But on the other side, your error is more of a static behaviour or it is a sentinel error and does not need to have any runtime information, then errors.New() is good enough.***
+If the error needs to have any runtime information, like the address stored in a pointer or the time at which an error occurred, then it is a good idea to use fmt.Errorf() which gives the flexibility to format your error as per your need.
+On the other side, your error is more of a static behaviour or it is a sentinel error and does not need to have any runtime information, then errors.New() is good enough.***

 ## Adding context to the error